dotmesh-io/docs/hugo/content/install-setup/docker.md

 +++
 draft = false
-title = "Installing on Docker" synopsis = "Installing Dotmesh on a computer with Docker installed" knowledgelevel = "" date = 2017-12-21T11:27:29Z
+title = "Install on Docker"
+synopsis = "Installing Dotmesh on a computer with Docker installed" knowledgelevel = "" date = 2017-12-21T11:27:29Z